MrMO-cyber/Loan-Predication/README.md

-Loan Default Prediction – Supervised Machine Learning Project Overview
+📊 Loan Default Prediction

+Supervised Machine Learning Classification Project

+📌 Project Overview

-This project applies supervised machine learning techniques to predict whether a customer will default on a loan.
-Using historical financial and demographic data, the models learn patterns associated with credit risk to support accurate and responsible financial decision-making.
+This project applies supervised machine learning techniques to predict whether a customer will default on a loan based on historical financial and demographic data.
+The goal is to improve credit risk assessment and support responsible financial decision-making.

-Dataset Description
+📂 Dataset Description

 The dataset contains customer-level information along with a labeled target variable indicating loan repayment status.

-Target Variable
+🎯 Target Variable

-default:
+default

-0 → No default
+0 → No Default

 1 → Default

-Input Features
+🧾 Input Features

 Age